LoginRadius/engineering-portal/content/guest-post/ethereum-smart-contract-tutorial/index.md

     }
 ```

-The following will check whether any time left for the agreement to end.
+The following will check whether any time is left for the agreement to end.

 ```ruby
     modifier AgreementTimesLeft(uint _index) {